Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/01_ConfigureWarehouseGroups.md

 ![Own warehouse group master data](../../Assets/Screenshots/RetailSuiteWarehousing/Settings/Warehouse/WarehouseMasterData/WarehouseGroupBasicData.png "[Own warehouse group master data]")

-1. If necessary, click the *Fulfill orders from other warehouse groups* drop-down list and select the appropriate option.
+1. If necessary, click the *Fulfill orders from other warehouse groups* drop-down list and select a warehouse group.
 All available warehouse groups are displayed in the list.
 The **No warehouse group** option includes all warehouses that have not been assigned to any warehouse group.

-[Comment]: <> (Tooltip: If orders cannot be completely fulfilled from the warehouse groups selected here, the missing products are taken from this warehouse group.
-The delivery note is printed in this storage group and contains all items. -> Frage: "from the warehouse groups selected here" oder "warehouse group"?
-Man kann nur eine Gruppe wählen, oder?
-Julian: Offenbar kann man nur eine Lagergruppe wählen.
-So gewollt oder Bug?)

 2. If desired, enter any comments in the *Comment* field.